DIY projects are common in residential areas, but what time are you allowed to make DIY noise in the UK?

 Following reasonable hours for noisier tasks, properly maintaining equipment, and being mindful of the impact on party walls and floors can all contribute to a harmonious living environment.

-You can enjoy your DIY projects while maintaining positive relationships in your community if you are respectful and considerate.
+If you are respectful and considerate, you can enjoy your DIY projects while maintaining positive relationships in your community.

 What Time Are You Allowed To Make DIY Noise In The UK?